-Quantitative import restrictions, including prohibitions, quotas and licensing systems
+Quantitative Import Restrictions, including Prohibitions, Quotas and Licensing Systems

-- 43. The representative of Vanuatu said that prohibitions affected importation of obscene or indecent material, narcotics and dangerous drugs, and right-hand drive motor vehicles.
+54. The representative of Vanuatu said that prohibitions affected importation of obscene or indecent material, narcotics and dangerous drugs, and right-hand drive motor vehicles.
 The Ministry of Home Affairs authorized imports of firearms and ammunition, licences being strictly controlled for reasons of public security and safety.

-The Ministry of Home Affairs also issued automatic licences for importation of liquor and spirits in order to monitor trade.
-Information on import licensing procedures according to the format applicable to WTO Members was provided to the Working Party in document WT/ACC/VUT/7, Annex I. - 44.
-The representative of Vanuatu said that under the Import of Goods Control Act, the Minister of Trade could restrict or prohibit importation of goods into Vanuatu (or specified parts thereof) for the purpose of protecting and stimulating local industry.
-Once Vanuatu was a Member of WTO, the powers under this Act would be used only in strict conformity with WTO provisions. - 45.
-Replying to questions, the representative of Vanuatu confirmed that importation of potatoes had until recently been prohibited during the harvest months (August-March), but that this seasonal restriction no longer applied.
-Import orders restricting importation of screen-printed T-shirts with Vanuatu motif had been abolished.
-As noted above under the heading "Other Duties and Charges", import orders restricting imports of rice, sugar, flour, tobacco products and canned mackerel and associated non-automatic import licences had also been abolished recently.
-Import requirements related to sanitary and phytosanitary measures are dealt within the relevant section below. - 46.
-The representative of Vanuatu confirmed that Vanuatu would, from the date of accession, not introduce, re-introduce or apply quantitative restrictions on imports of any kind that cannot be justified under the provisions of the WTO Agreement.
-He further confirmed that the legal authority of the Government of Vanuatu to restrict or prohibit importation of goods into Vanuatu would be applied from the date of accession in conformity with the requirements of the WTO, in particular
+55. The Ministry of Home Affairs also issued automatic licences for importation of liquor and spirits in order to monitor trade.

+56. Information on import licensing procedures according to the format applicable to WTO Members was provided to the Working Party in document WT/ACC/VUT/7, Annex I.

+57. The representative of Vanuatu said that under the Import of Goods Control Act, the Minister of Trade could restrict or prohibit importation of goods into Vanuatu (or specified parts thereof) for the purpose of protecting and stimulating local industry .
+Once Vanuatu was a Member of WTO, the powers under this Act would be used only in strict conformity with WTO provisions.

+58. In answer to questions, the representative of Vanuatu confirmed that importation of potatoes had until recently been prohibited during the harvest months (August-March), but that this seasonal restriction no longer applied.
+It had been replaced with an equivalent tariff.
+Import orders restricting importation of screen-printed T-shirts with Vanuatu motif had also been abolished and replaced by equivalent tariffs.
+As noted above under the heading "Other Duties and Charges", import orders restricting imports of rice, sugar, flour, tobacco products and canned mackerel and associated non-automatic import licences had also recently been abolished.

+59. Import requirements related to Sanitary and Phytosanitary measures are dealt within the relevant section below.

-Articles XI, XII, XIII, XVIII, XIX, XX, and XXI of the GATT 1994, and the Agreements on Agriculture, Application of Sanitary and Phytosanitary Measures, Import Licensing Procedures, Safeguards, and Technical Barriers to Trade.
+60. The representative of Vanuatu confirmed that Vanuatu would, from the date of accession, not introduce, re-introduce or apply quantitative restrictions on imports, or other non-tariff measures such as licensing, quotas, prohibitions, bans and other restrictions having equivalent effect that cannot be justified under the provisions of the WTO Agreement.
+He further confirmed that the legal authority of the Government of Vanuatu to restrict or prohibit importation of goods into Vanuatu would be applied from the date of accession in conformity with the requirements of the WTO, in particular Articles XI, XII, XIII, XVIII, XIX, XX, and XXI of the GATT 1994, and the Agreements on Agriculture, Sanitary and Phytosanitary Measures, Import Licensing Procedures, Safeguards, and Technical Barriers to Trade.
 The Working Party took note of these commitments.

-Customs valuation
+Customs Valuation